josuemy/Cowbell/README.md

 6. Press on the play button and the project and the Deploymant Target will appear.

-7. If you haven't created a new Emulator click on "Create a new Emulator" and choose a device with API 23+, oterwise select one of the available emulators.
+7. If you haven't created a new Emulator click on "Create a new Emulator" and choose a device with API 23+, otherwise select one of the available emulators.

 8. Press ok and wait for the emulator to run the app.